The Art of Mingling (2006) teaches readers how to mingle like a pro.

 - The topic changing techniques are also fabulous and do give them a try soon

-Some of her tips reflect that side of personality, like the one on dropping people you don’t like I commented on above.
-I believe you have to go for what you want, but you can do it with some classier moves than some of the ones suggested in The Art of Mingling.
+I believe you have to go for what you want, but you can do it with some classier moves.

-Funny, biting, irreverent, The Art of Mingling will teach you a lot of great tricks and mindsets about mingling.
+The Art of Mingling will teach some good tricks and mindsets about mingling.